carloshmartins/OpenAISwift/README.md

 <p align="center">

 OpenAI has trained cutting-edge language models that are very good at understanding and generating text.
-Our API provides access to these models and can be used to solve virtually any task that involves processing language.
+The API provides access to these models and can be used to solve virtually any task that involves processing language.

-This is a wrapper around OpenAI's API built with Swift
+This is a wrapper around OpenAI's API built with Swift and Vapor, a backend solution written in Swift.

 <p />